– 10 min read –

 Segmentation algorithms can be divided into three categories:

-In terms of dataset, we will find the same data as in object detection field.
-In addition, segmentation masks (labelled image) are also provided.
-Ikomia manages these datasets the same way it does for object detection.
-We provide plugins in the HUB to load datasets in Ikomia format.
+In terms of datasets, we will find the same data as in the object detection field.
+In addition, segmentation masks (labeled images) are also provided.
+Ikomia manages these datasets in the same way it does for object detection.
+We provide algorithms in the HUB to load datasets in the Ikomia format.

 Training